flxbl-io/docs-sfops/issueops/release/hotfix-workflow.md

 #### Step 1: Activate Apply a Patch action in sfops dev central

 <figure><img src="../../.gitbook/assets/hotfix.png" alt=""><figcaption><p>Click on Attempt a Patch</p></figcaption></figure>

+sfops will attempt to patch the branch which the release candidate was created on by resetting the commits to the exact stage where the candidate was created.
+This is only applied on the selected domain.
+If there are multiple domain, please proceed each one individually.

 #### Step 2: Create and Validate a Hotfix Pull Request